19hours/sg-statutes/Acts/Industrial Relations Act.md

 30F\.
 In this Part —

+“approved mediator” has the same meaning as in section 2(1) of the Employment Claims Act 2016;

+[Act 21 of 2016 wef 01/04/2017]

+“claim referral certificate” means a claim referral certificate issued under section 30H(6);

+[Act 21 of 2016 wef 01/04/2017]

-“executive employee”, in relation to an employer, means an employee who is an executive employee within the meaning of this Act and who —
+“employee”, in relation to an employer —

-(a) is in receipt of a salary not exceeding $4,500 a month (excluding overtime payments, bonus payments, annual wage supplements, productivity incentive payments and any allowance however described), or such other amount as may be prescribed by the Minister; and

-(b) is a member of a trade union which has not been given recognition by his employer under section 17,
+(a) means an employee who is a member of a trade union which has not been given recognition (in respect of any class of employees) by the employer under section 17; but

-but does not include any person belonging to any class of persons whom the Minister may, from time to time, by notification in theGazette, declare not to be executive employee for the purposes of this Part;
+(b) excludes any individual belonging to any class of individuals which the Minister declares, by notification in theGazette, to be a class of individuals to which this Part does not apply;

-[Act 1 of 2015 wef 01/04/2015]
+[Act 21 of 2016 wef 01/04/2017]

 “federation” has the same meaning as in the Trade Unions Act (Cap.
 333);

 “salary” has the same meaning as in the Employment Act (Cap.
 91);

+“specified employment dispute” and “specified statutory dispute” have the same meanings as in section 2(1) of the Employment Claims Act 2016;

+[Act 21 of 2016 wef 01/04/2017]

-“tripartite mediation” means mediation under this Part conducted by a conciliation officer, between an executive employee and his employer, with the assistance of any tripartite mediation advisors who may be appointed, in an endeavour to reach a settlement in respect of disputes under section 30G;
+“tripartite mediation” means mediation under this Part, between an employee and his employer, which is conducted —

+(a) by a conciliation officer or an approved mediator;

+(b) with the assistance of any tripartite mediation advisors who may be assigned or re‑assigned under section 30H(3)(b) to assist the employee or the employer in the mediation; and

+(c) in an endeavour to reach a settlement in respect of disputes under section 30G;

+[Act 21 of 2016 wef 01/04/2017]

 “tripartite mediation advisor” means any tripartite mediation advisor appointed under section 30K.

-[36/2010 wef 01/02/2011]

 ### Disputes for tripartite mediation

 30G\.—(1) Subject to subsection (2), only the following disputes may be the subject of tripartite mediation:

-(a) any dispute relating to a breach of contract of employment by the employer of an executive employee;
+(a) any dispute relating to a breach of contract of employment by the employer of an employee;

+[Act 21 of 2016 wef 01/04/2017]

-(b) any dispute relating to salary due to an executive employee; or
+(b) any dispute relating to salary due to an employee;

+[Act 21 of 2016 wef 01/04/2017]

-(c) any dispute relating to the retrenchment benefit payable or to be paid to an executive employee by his employer,
+(c) any dispute relating to the retrenchment benefit payable or to be paid to an employee by his employer;

+[Act 21 of 2016 wef 01/04/2017]

+(d) any re‑employment dispute as defined in section 8A(4) of the Retirement and Re‑employment Act (Cap.
+274A); or

+[Act 21 of 2016 wef 01/04/2017]

+(e) any specified statutory dispute,

+[Act 21 of 2016 wef 01/04/2017]

 the material facts of which giving rise to the dispute occur on or after the date of commencement of this Part.